Rift in the Turkic World: Does Cyprus show the limits of the Organization of Turkic States?

 The Cyprus issue

-Even before signing the joint declaration at the end of the Samarkand summit, Kazakhstan, Turkmenistan, and Uzbekistan had recently made strides to signal their openness to closer relations with the Republic of Cyprus.
+Central Asian countries Kazakhstan, Turkmenistan, and Uzbekistan had already made strides to signal their openness to closer relations with the Republic of Cyprus.
 Between December 2024 and March 2025, all three appointed their own diplomatic representative to the country, while Kazakhstan went a step further by opening an embassy in Nicosia (Cancarini, 2025).

 Cyprus’ claim to territorial integrity has been a mainstay in high-level talks between the EU and Central Asian countries over the past years.
-In 2023, an official from the EU diplomatic service European External Action Service (EEAS) warned of “negative effects” if the region’s OTS members were to ratify Northern Cyprus as an observer to the organisation (Gotev, 2023).
-While Turkish President Recep Tayyip Erdoğan had previously unilaterally granted Northern Cyprus observer status during the November 2022 summit (Hasanova, 2022), other members pushed back against the decision, in particular then-Uzbek foreign minister Vladimir Norov (Fergana Agency, 2022).
-However, Northern Cyprus was included in the recent Budapest Declaration following the informal summit in May 2025, showcasing the strategic ambiguity of Central Asian leaders towards the issue.
+In fact, a European External Action Service (EEAS) official warned of “negative effects” if the region’s OTS members were to ratify Northern Cyprus as an observer to the organisation (Gotev, 2023).
+Other members of the organisation pushed back against the decision regarding its status, with only Turkish President Recep Tayyip Erdoğan unilaterally granting Northern Cyprus observer status (Hasanova, 2022).
+Northern Cyprus was also included in the Budapest Declaration which hints at the strategic ambiguity of these Central Asian leaders on the issue.

 Although Türkiye has so far remained mute on an official level, Central Asia’s turn towards Europe is widely seen as a significant blow to President Erdoğan’s vision of his country as the centre of the Turkic world.
 During the recent informal summit in Budapest, he alluded to this by calling for “increased solidarity” between members and demanding more support for Northern Cyprus (Daily Sabah, 2025), a plea he has reiterated several times over the past few years.

 Türkiye’s relentless support of Northern Cyprus in the face of heavy pressure from the international community has its own distinct motivations.
 Besides the “protection” of the island’s Turkish/Turkish Cypriot population from alleged Greek oppression – a notion that is increasingly being challenged by Turkish Northern Cypriots themselves (Smith, 2025) – Northern Cyprus plays a vital role in Türkiye’s energy ambitions.
-The Ministry of Foreign Affairs of the Republic of Türkiye (2022) has disclosed that the notably energy-poor country has imported roughly 65% of its energy needs, which makes the exploration of possible domestic sources of energy an important point in its aspirations to become more energy-independent.
-In this background, the exclusive economic zone (EEZ) of Cyprus in the Eastern Mediterranean holds a vast reserve of natural gas which could significantly alleviate Türkiye's energy dilemma.
-In this case, Türkiye's recognition of Northern Cyprus and the news surrounding the contentions over the potential gas explorations will play a decisive role in its energy policy, which may put it at odds with the rest of the international community that recognises Northern Cyprus' EEZ as part of Cyprus.
+The Turkish Ministry of Foreign Affairs (2022) disclosed that the country has imported roughly 65% of its energy needs, which makes the exploration of possible domestic sources of energy an important point in its aspirations to become more energy-independent.
+In this background, Cyprus' exclusive economic zone in the Eastern Mediterranean also holds a vast natural gas reserves and therefore, Türkiye's recognition of Northern Cyprus and the news surrounding its exploration of potential gas reserves will play a decisive role in its energy policy, which may put it at odds with the rest of the international community that recognises Northern Cyprus' EEZ as part of Cyprus.

 Türkiye's recognition of Northern Cyprus and the news surrounding the contentions over the potential gas explorations will play a decisive role in its energy policy, which may put it at odds with the rest of the international community that recognises Northern Cyprus' EEZ as part of Cyprus.